-"Guarantor Nonpayment Event" exists with respect to any date of determination if, as of such date of determination, the Guarantor has failed to make any Guarantor Interest Payment, Guarantor Principal Payment, or Guarantor Maturity Payment required to be made on any prior Distribution Date.
+"Guarantor Nonpayment Event" exists with respect to any date of determination if, as of such date of determination, the Guarantor owes any Guarantor Interest Payment, Guarantor Principal Payment or Guarantor Maturity Payment that it was required and failed to make on any prior Distribution Date.

-"Guarantor Principal Payment" means for any Distribution Date and any Class of Guaranteed Certificates entitled to principal, an amount equal to the Principal Deficiency Amount for such Distribution Date.
+"Guarantor Principal Payment" means for any Distribution Date and any Class of Guaranteed Certificates entitled to principal, an amount equal to the Principal Deficiency Amount for such Class for such Distribution Date.
 The Guarantor is required to remit on such Distribution Date such amount to the Trust to be distributed as principal to any Class of Guaranteed Certificates up to the Principal Deficiency Amount for such Class.